Cyber Security Month 2016

 The best time to upgrade the security on my projects!

-Express is one the most popular JS servers, and fortunately, they have a security guide, that contains some of best ways to write secure servers.
+Express is one of the most popular JS servers, and fortunately, they have a security guide, that contains some of the best ways to write secure servers.
 One of the best and simplest ways is to add the helmet middleware, a combination of other middleware that drastically increase security.
 It’s incredibly easy to add too, at just 3 lines of code!